 “It is our view that the proposals in the draft Complementary Delegated Act would seriously compromise Europe’s status as a global leader in sustainable finance, potentially triggering a ‘race to the bottom’ which could dilute the level of climate ambition within emerging jurisdictional taxonomies.”

 Supply chain changes

-The plan also comes as a report from Barclays, released yesterday, found 20 percent of U.K. retailers had severed ties with supplier contracts to the tune of $10 billion last year over the lack of transparency about sustainability efforts or ethical concerns.
+The plan also comes as a report from Barclays, released last year, found 20 percent of U.K. retailers had severed ties with supplier contracts to the tune of $10 billion last year over the lack of transparency about sustainability efforts or ethical concerns.

 “We are seeing a marked acceleration and shift among retailers towards prioritising sustainable and ethical standards in every part of their business operations,” Karen Johnson, Head of Retail and Wholesale, Barclays Corporate Banking, said in a statement accompanying the report.
 “That is now starting to take its toll on retail suppliers with billions of pounds worth of contracts being cancelled every year.”

 “Businesses and governments are feeling immense pressure to break down broad commitments into tactical targets and action plans—particularly in the value chain — and start executing and reporting on them,” Pierre-François Thaler, co-founder and co-CEO of EcoVadis, said in a statement.

 “Our customers across the network have done tremendous work to achieve these results.”

 Companies are spending significantly on earning sustainability ratings, a recent report found.
 Some companies are are spending up to half a million dollars a year on sustainability ratings “to meet investor demands” but many claim they are often dissatisfied with the results, new research shows.